Lizzie Phelan

-Lizzie Phelan is the managing director of redfish GmbH, a Berlin-based media company owned by Ruptly that focuses on creating short documentaries.
-Phelan was formerly employed as a reporter by RT, and specializes in reporting as a war correspondent, having reported on the First Libyan Civil War, the Syrian Civil War, and war on the Islamic State of Iraq and the Levant.
+Lizzie Phelan is a British war correspondent who is the managing director of redfish GmbH, a Berlin-based media company owned by Ruptly that focuses on creating short documentaries.
+Phelan was formerly employed as a reporter by RT, and specialises in reporting as a war correspondent, having reported on the First Libyan Civil War, the Syrian Civil War, and war on the Islamic State of Iraq and the Levant.

 Personal

 Elizabeth Cocker took the name Phelan from her Irish grandmother and uses it for her professional work.
 Her great-grandfather was William Phelan, who was a member of the Irish Citizen Army.
 She did a postgraduate study in journalism.
+She is married to German journalist Hüseyin Doğru.

 Career

 She first worked for the Daily Mail for experience before leaving after a few months for the Morning Star, under the byline Lizzie Cocker.
 Later she changed her byline to Lizzie Phelan.
 Lizzie Phelan is a freelance journalist, and her work has appeared in RT (formerly Russia Today) and the Iranian news network Press TV.
 In 2013, she was head of the newsroom at RT's Ruptly.tv, and worked later as RT's correspondent in Damascus, Syria.